awsaavedra/awsaavedra.github.io/quotes.md

 “Now, my own suspicion is that the universe is not only queerer than we suppose, but queerer than we can suppose.
 I have read and heard many attempts at a systematic account of it, from materialism and theosophy to the Christian system or that of Kant, and I have always felt that they were much too simple.
 I suspect that there are more things in heaven and earth that are dreamed of, or can be dreamed of, in any philosophy.
 That is the reason why I have no philosophy myself, and must be my excuse for dreaming.” ― J. B. S. Haldane, Possible Worlds

-“It doesn't matter how beautiful your theory is, it doesn't matter how smart you are.
-If it doesn't agree with experiment, it's wrong.” ~ Richard Feynman

 "Premature optimization is the root of all evil (or at least most of it) in programming." ~ Donald Knuth

 "Never lose the child-like wonder.
 It's just too important.
 It's what drives us." ~ Randy Pausch

+“Science is the belief in the ignorance of experts.” ~ Richard Feynman

 "Get the important things right." ~ N. P. Calderwood